bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/channel.md

 code contains proper publisher/subscriber fields and methods to send/receive [Message envelopes]({{< relref "/docs/code-structure/message" >}}).

 The channel code also contains an interface for servers bound to this channel.
-All servers, that are bound to this channel in the AsyncAPI document are complies to this interface (we automatically append the needed methods to the server code during generation).
+All servers that are bound to this channel in the AsyncAPI document are complied to this interface (we automatically append the needed methods to the server code during generation).

 And finally, the channel code contains a convenience method to open the channel to given servers.